reselbob/k8sdemos/configmap-using/readme.md

 **Step 3:** Take a look at the outcome

-`kubectl exec -it pinger-test-container -- sh`
+`kubectl exec -it pinger-test-pod -- printenv`